alanjoshua/Anibot/README.md

 <br />

 <p> Get link to naruto episode 10</p>
 <p> Here, "naruto" is the exact anime title/link in Gogoanime.
-Other anime might have complicated titles, so first use !findAnime to get exact title</p>
+Other anime might have complicated titles, so first use !findAnime to get exact gogoanime Title</p>

 ```!getEpisode "naruto" 10```